moderndeveloper-students/mastering-github-students-project/git-branch.md

 ## A note on Git Branch tracking

 Sometimes a developer will find that they need to amend the upstream branch they are tracking for a local branch they are working on, and this can be done with the help of the `-u` option.
-Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin:
+Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin.
+Note the position of the flag this time around:

   ```
-  git branch -u origin/john-testing-branch
+  git branch john-testing-branch -u origin
   ```

-The `-vv` option can then be used to provide a list out your local branches, outlining what each branch is tracking and if your local branch is ahead, behind or both.
+The `-vv` option can then be used to provide a list of your local branches, outlining what each branch is tracking and if your local branch is ahead, behind or both.

   ```
   git branch -vv
   ```

-See below that "john-testing-branch" and the "master" branches are now both tracking the origin.
-This means that both branches can now push and pull commits to and from the origin repository (usually found on Github).
+See below that "john-testing-branch" and the "master" branches are now both tracking the remote origin, with "john-testing-branch" ahead of the origin by 6 commits.
+Both local branches can now push (send) and fetch (receive) commits to and from the origin repository- often located on Github.

   ```
-* john-testing-branch                  97cc9a8 [master/john-testing-branch]
+* john-testing-branch                  97cc9a8 [origin/john-testing-branch: ahead 6] updated john-testing-branch
   master                               3bad51f [origin/master] Initial commit
   ```

 ## The real power of `git branch`

 Understanding and mastering the `git branch` command will give any developer a dynamic and unique tool with which to bring about the `parallel evolution` of a project.

 John Gribbin